The grammar language

 • . — matches any codepoint.

-• !x — the negation of character atom x (or a list of atoms in parentheses separated by |).
-For example, !('"' | '\n') matches any codepoint that is neither " nor a newline.
+• !x — the negation of an atom x (or a list of atoms in parentheses separated by |).
+The atom can be a character primary ('a', 'a'..'z', .) or a string literal ("*/", "-->").
+Single-char atoms negate at the byte level (!('"' | '\n') is “any codepoint that’s neither " nor a newline”); string atoms add multi-byte lookahead — see Negated string lookahead below.

 • NAME — reference to another token (usually a fragment).